1601-mma2013/Interactive-Directory/README.md

 Understand product vision and constraints
 1. product{project} vision
 - to improve efficiency of obtaining and giving information in MMU

 2. risk
+- Someone will vandalize or steal parts of the kiosk.

-	3. What is the worst result?
+What is the worst result?
+-No one will use the kiosk to obtain information

 3. Obstacles
-	1. external threats
+-To set
 4. constraints
 	1. Internal limitations
 		2. viable technologies
 		2. cost
 5. opportunities
-	1. **In spite of** the obstacles we have this project has strength from a), b), c), ...
+	1. Strength: Can generate income for faculty by displaying paid advertisement
 	2. Persisting problem

 5. users